Concert Poster Prompts: 10 Live Show Templates (2026)

 Q: Can I use these as the final printed poster?

-A: Treat the AI output as the art layer.
-Add the real headline typography in Figma or Photoshop using a clean vector font at print resolution, then export at the venue’s required spec.
+A: For a Midjourney V8.1 render, treat the output as the art layer and add the headline typography in Figma or Photoshop with a clean vector font at print resolution, then export at the venue’s required spec.
+If you used Ideogram 3.0 or Nano Banana Pro and the rendered headline is clean, you can print it directly, but proof the text at 100% first; AI type still occasionally drops or doubles a letter.

 Q: How do I keep a tour poster series visually consistent?